 If his leadership is irresolute and incompetent, he will never find a significant number of supporters.

-Well, Petraeus and the U.S. military are resolute and they are competent, and that is why finally, both the majority and the minority are joining us in the counterinsurgency effort.
+Well, Petraeus and the U.S. military are resolute and they are competent, and that is why, finally, both the majority and the minority are joining us in the counterinsurgency effort.

 We're talking about the Sunnis and the Shiites.

-And everybody said they would never work together.
+Everybody said they would never work together.

 Everybody said they couldn't get along together.

-And they may ultimately not down the road when we get out of there, but they are coming together, joining us to fight Al Qaeda because they're fed up.
+And they may ultimately not down the road when we get out of there, but they are coming together, joining us to fight Al-Qaeda because they're fed up.

 We've had the stories here.

-They're fed up with the barbarism of Al Qaeda.
+They're fed up with the barbarism of Al-Qaeda.

-They're fed up with the extreme, over the top Islamo fascism that's coming out of Al Qaeda in Iraq.
+They're fed up with the extreme, over-the-top Islamo-fascism that's coming out of Al-Qaeda in Iraq.

-And uh so this is this is all working.
+And so this is all working.

-And so Schumer cites these warlords deciding to stand up for themselves, blaming the U.S. inability to kill Al Qaeda, so these warlords say, okay, fine, if you're not going to do it, we're gonna even if he's right about that, which is insultingly wrong, but even if he was, it's the objective.
+And so Schumer cites these warlords deciding to stand up for themselves, blaming the U.S. inability to kill al-Qaeda.

 The objective is to get these people to stand up and defend themselves, and they're doing it.